Countries and regions

 EU-Gulf Cooperation Council trade negotiations

-The six Gulf Cooperation Council countries are all classified as high-income economies by the World Bank and accordingly does not benefit from preferential access to the EU market under the EU's Generalised System of Preferences (GSP) scheme from January 2014 (for more details on the EU's new GSP scheme, see here).
+The six Gulf Cooperation Council countries are all classified as high-income economies by the World Bank and accordingly do not benefit from preferential access to the EU market under the EU's Generalised Scheme of Preferences (GSP).

 Trading with the Gulf region

-- The EU is present on the ground in the region (Delegations in Saudi Arabia)
+- The EU is present on the ground in the region (Delegations in Saudi Arabia and United Arab Emirates)

 - Trade relations are part of the EU's overall political and economic relations with the region

 - Sustainability impact assessment for EU and the Cooperation Council for the Arab States of the Gulf (GCC) Trade Negotiations